Red Hen Publications

 Black Family Tree Version 3

-In the bottom two rows, those representing Sirius Black and Harry Potter’s generation, the only adjustment made was to record Regulus Black’s death as taking place in 1980.
+In the bottom two rows, those representing Sirius Black and Harry Potter’s generations, the only adjustment made was to record Regulus Black’s death as taking place in 1980.
 Othewise those rows are untouched.
 Those are generations which are still actively in play in the course of the series.
 Consequently, I did not think that it was a good idea to mess with them.
 Although it was very tempting to pull Belltrix’s birth year up to ’53, and Narcissa’s to ’57.

 The 2nd row above; that of Sirius Black’s parents’ generation I have done a partial retrofit.
 I left Walburga’s birthdate alone and pushed Lucretia and Orion’s birthdates back a decade.
 This makes Orion a few years older than Walburga.
 Making him older than his wife was not the issue since there are plenty of marriages where the wife is slightly older than the husband.
 The adjustment also permits him to live to the age of 60, which seemed reasonable.
 But that was also not my objective.